Tips for Prom Pictures 2016

 Business Cards & Take Email Addresses

-We gave out my business card to everyone, and we took down their email so we could send them an email with the link to the gallery, directions on how to use the online system [with screen shots], and the ability now to have made my name known to the community. f we cannot read the email address, or it no longer works, they can reach out to us with my contact information.
+We gave out my business card to everyone, and we took down their email so we could send them an email with the link to the gallery, directions on how to use the online system [with screenshots], and the ability to make my name known to the community. f we cannot read the email address, or it no longer works, they can contact us with my contact information.

 There you have it.
 Remember these points for your Prom Pictures: